solar panel image

 Pico solar chargers overcome this problem by allowing portable devices such as phones, mp3 players, radios and cameras to be recharged anywhere around the world as long as there is sunlight.
 However, the small and portable nature of these chargers means that the solar panels used are also small sometimes taking a long time to recharge them.

-Pico Solar Systems have come a long way in the last few years with smaller more affordable devices available with built-in solar modules for recharging batteries or for powering LED lighting now being stocked as standard in most high street stores.
-Pico solar systems have the power to provide useful amounts of clean, renewable electricity without the need of the electricity grid.
+Pico Solar Systems have come a long way in the last few years providing affordable and sustainable energy solutions with smaller more affordable devices available with built-in solar modules for recharging batteries or for powering LED lighting now being stocked as standard in most high street stores.

 But above all pico solar systems allow people living in rural and poverty stricken countries to have access to free solar power and lighting without being forced to rely on expensive, outdated and poor quality electrical grids or networks.
 These small scale solar systems help them to improve their lives in so many different ways and without the need to sit in darkness every single night.